HarshKapadia2/git_basics/README.md

       - All files with '.ext' extension will be added to the staging area (except files in .gitignore).
    - `git add .`
       - All untracked and modified files will be sent to staging area (except files in .gitignore).
+   - `git add -u`
+      - Stages modified and deleted files, without including new files.
+   - `git rm --cached <file_name.ext>` (use "" if file name has spaces in between)
+      - To unstage file (ie, remove file from staging area)
    - .gitignore
       - .gitignore is a file which tells git which files (or patterns) in the directory it should ignore.
       - It's usually used to avoid committing transient files from your working directory that aren't useful to other collaborators, such as compilation products, temporary files IDEs create, etc.